 I have seen the temples of the world, and have been on almost every ocean, but they are not to be compared with Catalina and the Pacific.
 The marine gardens, the glass bottomed boats, the fishing, the bathing...I am almost sure Eve gave Adam that fatal apple on Catalina Island ...
 It is unthinkable to mar the beauty of such a spot with roller coasters and the like ... this is a place with hills to climb and flowers to pluck.
 2

-Indeed, Wrigley developed the island to be "not a Coney Island" (from the book The Frontier of Leisure, pg.
-119 by Lawrence Culver, Oxford University Press 2010)with an eye toward preservation, simplified beauty and temperate family fun.
+Indeed, Wrigley developed the island to be "not a Coney Island" with an eye toward preservation, simplified beauty and temperate family fun.
 To encourage tourism, he built a playing field that would be spring training grounds for his Chicago Cubs for almost three decades.
 "If I can make people chew my gum, I can make 'em go to Catalina in the wintertime," he bragged to the Bannings.
 3 Two large steamships were put into commission to carry visitors over from the mainland.
 Everything was an event, even arrival.
 According to one passenger: "There is dancing all the way over on the boat.
 As the steamer nears the island, speed boats dart out from Avalon Bay to greet the incoming ship, and seaplanes whirl overhead."
 4

 Wrigley increased the local population threefold in ten years by developing mines, increasing the rock quarries' production, and founding a specialized tile company and a furniture factory, both of which used the island's abundant natural resources to make their highly prized crafts.
 In February 1928, many of these local resources, both human and natural, were put to use when whirl-wind construction began on the new Catalina Casino.
 Designed by the L.A. design team of Webber and Spaulding, the Casino cost an astonishing two million dollars.
 Construction crews, supervised by David M. Renton, Catalina Island's master builder, worked around the clock to finish the steel frame, concrete building.
 The building was 12-stories high, although it only contained two floors.